openjdk/jdk/src/jdk.jshell/share/man/jshell.md

     Tab key a second time displays the description of the method and the parameters for the first signature.
 Continue pressing the Tab key for a description of any additional signatures.

+    The method or other element description is based on the javadoc comment for the given element, when sources for the given element are available.
+    The sources for the JDK classes are looked up in the JDK's `src.zip`.
+    For elements provided on the class or module path, both the binary path entry, and, for `.jar` files, its sibling file named `-sources.jar` are searched for the sources.

 **Shift+\<Tab\> V**
 :   After entering a complete expression, use this key sequence to convert the